adevrrc/adev-p2-notes/read-me.md

 Tips for exposing and removing defects in your code.
 {: .alert .alert-warning}

-Highlights common errors to help reduce the likeliness that you'll make them.
+Highlights common errors to help you avoid defects.
 {: .alert .alert-error}

 A concept that needs to be mentioned now, but will be discussed deeper in a future lesson.